 If you have a query about beta software, see here instead.

-Those interested in unjailbreaking, which we recommend, skip to this section.
+Those interested in unjailbreaking, which we recommend, should skip to this section.

 The Technical Reasons Not to

 Apple designs both the hardware and software for iPhone, iPad and iPod touch.
 The hardware is designed to work with iOS.
 When you install such unauthorized modifications, the hardware doesn't know how to handle the new software entirely, giving you unexpected results.
 Best case scenario, it lags.
 Worst case scenario, it becomes an expensive paperweight.

 We strongly suggest not hacking/jailbreaking your device.
 Apple does not support it, so when you experience issues after jailbreaking, you are on your own.
 Your warranty with Apple is voided, so they won't repair or replace it.